AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ---

 **Modular Construction**
 A Bayesian model is built from **modules** rather than whole models.
-Naming and constructing models in modular fashion makes it easier to:
+Naming and constructing models in a modular fashion makes it easier to:
 - Identify connections between seemingly different models.
 - Adapt models to the specific requirements of an analysis project.